Cost to Manufacturers = Plant Closures and Loss of American Jobs

 - For every sugar growing job in the United States saved through artificially high U.S. sugar prices, approximately three American manufacturing jobs are lost.

-- In the last four calendar years, the U.S. price for refined sugar ran anywhere from 64 to 92 percent higher than the average world price.
+- In the past, the U.S. price for refined sugar ran anywhere from 64 to 92 percent higher than the average world price.

 - This artificial situation creates a major economic incentive for manufacturers to import sugar-containing products or relocate plants and factories outside of the United States.